 Kanban is about more than using cards to help manage just-in-time delivery.
 The Kanban framework is designed to help teams reduce bottlenecks, improve efficiencies, increase quality, and boost output.
 Kanban is based on four principles and six core practices.

-The four principles of the Kanban methodology are:
+The 4 principles of Kanban are:

 - Start with now.
 Focus on what you’re doing now.
 Fully understand the processes already in place, including what works and what doesn’t.

 - Take an incremental approach.
 Look at how to slowly change your processes over time.
 Avoid implementing radical changes.